10 Helpful Road to Hana Tips For Maui’s Most Famous Drive

 DO: Pull over when it is safe and stop at all the roadside stands.

-DON’T: Get caught in the dark on the Road to Hana Hawaii.
-Plan ahead and make sure you make it back before sunset.
+DON’T: Get caught in the dark on the Road to Hana.
+Plan ahead and get back to your hotel before sunset.

 DO: Enjoy the day and have fun!
 It’s easy to see why the Road to Hana is such a popular day trip in Maui.